awsdocs/amazon-cloudfront-developer-guide/doc_source/viewers-reports.md

 ## Downloading Data in CSV Format<a name="viewer-csv"></a>

 You can download each of the Viewer reports in CSV format\.
-This section explains how to download the reports and describes the values in the report\.
+This section explains how to download the reports and describes the values in the report\.<a name="viewer-csv-procedure"></a>

 **To download the Viewer reports in CSV format**